-The audio input level from your microphone will have an impact on the quality of your transcriptions.
+The audio input level from your microphone will have a large impact on the quality of your dictation

-This video demonstrates how to set up and troubleshoot microphones for best dictation results with Talkatoo.
-See below for written instructions.
+This video demonstrates how to set up and troubleshoot microphone levels for the best dictation results with Talkatoo in Windows.

 Higher means a more sensitive microphone.
 For a noise-cancelling microphone set your volume around 60-70.
 For a built-in computer microphone set the volume to around 70.

 These are initial settings, and the optimal setting will depend on your voice and your environment.
-If you're using the Philips SpeechMike, or another really high quality noise cancelling microphone, and have a lot of background noise, especially people speaking, try setting the level at 40 and adjust up or down as needed.
+If you're using the Philips SpeechMike, or another really high quality noise cancelling microphone, and have a lot of background noise, especially people speaking, try setting the level at 40-50 and adjust up or down as needed.

 - Click Start, and type Control Panel, and select when it's listed,

 - If you'd prefer, there is a shortcut to skip these first 3 steps: click Start and type mmsys.cpl, then press Enter.